kubernetes/community/contributors/design-proposals/aggregated-api-servers.md

 ## High Level Architecture

-There will be a new component in the cluster, `kube-aggregator`, which has these
+There will be a new component, `kube-aggregator`, which has these responsibilities:
-responsibilities:
 * Provide an API for registering API servers.
 * Summarize discovery information from all the servers.
 * Proxy client requests to individual servers.